cairosubway/Barcelona/README.md

 This is an Android app I wrote with Eclipse.

-I features pictures from my trip to Barcelona in 2006.
+It features pictures from my trip to Barcelona in 2006.